Easy, No Fuss, No mess Way to Cut and Seed a Pomegranate.

 - Wash and dry your pomegranate with a paper towel.

-- To cut the pomegranate, first, make a circle around the crown and gently cut it off.
-Then make a little opening around the former crown.
+- To cut the pomegranate, first, make a circle around the crown and gently cut it off, exposing the seeds.

-- Then vertically from the crown to the bottom, make four vertical lines.
-Try to cut only the skin when creating the lines; closely follow the veins.
+- Then vertically from the top (crown) to the bottom, make four – six vertical lines on the veins.
+Do no cut deep into the skin when creating these lines; closely follow the vein lines and cut only the skin.
+Avoid cutting into the seeds, if not the juice will burst.

 - Add all the seeds to a bowl of water; the remaining white membrane will float, remove them, Then rinse the pomegranate seeds, and add to a clean plate.